-MLAB 2238 ADVANCED TOPICS
+MLAB 2238 ADVANCED TOPICS 2 lec (2 Cr.)

 This course examines the integration of all areas of the clinical laboratory and correlates laboratory testing data with diagnostic applications and pathophysiology using critical thinking skills.
-Literature research is conducted culminating in a written report.
+Literature search is conducted culminating in written reports.
+A review of the MLT curriculum is conducted to prepare students for the certification exam.
 A passing grade is required on the exit exam to complete the course.
-This course is taken during the last semester of the program.
+This course is taken during the last sekmester of the program.
 Prerequisite: permission of instructor.